luda171/Library-AI-Toolset/PDFCitationContext/readme.md

 Multiple urls would be presented as list. if url has title in bibliography, it will

-### bulk conversion to TEI  using genue grobid utility
+### Bulk conversion to TEI  using genue grobid utility
 to test you also can use this grobid tool directly. go  to directory where grobid library installed {}/grobid (see grobid manual) example of comand: